Dwight Dixon, the local guy who claimed that he had been shot in the hand last year by NFL star Marvin Harrison, died on Friday.

 His death adds a sad twist to a story that generated national headlines and was marred by a seemingly endless array of contradictions.

 "It's a shame.
-My heart goes out to his family," said attorney Robert Gamburg, who represented Dixon in a civil lawsuit that was filed against Harrison last fall.
+My heart goes out to his family," said Robert Gamburg, a lawyer who represented Dixon in a civil lawsuit filed against Harrison last fall.

 "He was a good man.
 I know he'll be missed by his family and friends.